 We used to make pancakes only with a mix (nothing wrong with a mix — we still use one many mornings!) but at the recommendation of a friend we branched out a year ago and tried a made-from-scratch pancake recipe…It was a total hit!

 We have been eating these Fluffy Oatmeal Pancakes ever since!
-They are filling without being heavy and delish!
+They are super fluffy, hearty but not heavy and so yummy!